puppetlabs/puppetdb/spec/resource.md

 #### `GET /v2/resources`

 This will return all resources matching the given query.
+Resources for deactivated nodes are not included in the response.
 There must be an `Accept` header containing `application/json`.

 ##### Parameters